I am reminded of the Victorian idea of banquets, or of celebratory dinners.

 Sparkling Gingered Apple Slices

-Buy a bottle of Ginger Wine (you will love it!) from the LCBO.(or, Your Liquor store)
+Buy a bottle of Ginger Wine (you will love it!) from the LCBO.(or, your Liquor store, since LCBO stands for the Liquor Control Board of Ontario!)

 You will only need to pour a few dashes of this onto peeled and cored apple slices, kept about half an inch wide as chunky shapes.